Ant-Inspired Density Estimation via Random Walks: Applications

-Instead, we bound the second moment (the variance) of each $c_{i,j}$ and obtain our concentration results via Chebyshev's inequality.
+We now show concentration of $C$ about its expectation.
+Let $c_{i,j}$ be the weighted collision count between walks $w_i$ and $w_j$ where $i \neq j$.
+It is possible to follow the moment bound proof of Lemma \ref{per_agent_moments} and bound all moments of $c_{i,j}$.
+However, there is no clear event we can condition on to ensure independence of all $c_{i,j}$'s.
+Hence, we cannot prove an analogous bound to Corollary \ref{subExpCorrollary} and employ the concentration result of Lemma \ref{tail_bound}.
+Instead, we bound just the second moment (the variance) of each $c_{i,j}$ and obtain our concentration results via Chebyshev's inequality as in Theorem \ref{thm:ringCheby}.
 This leads to a linear rather than logarithmic dependence on the failure probability $1/\delta$.
 However, we note that we can simply perform $\log(1/\delta)$ estimates each with failure probability $1/3$ and return the median, which will be correct with probability $1 - \delta$.